marlun/marionette-flickr-gallery/README.md

 ## Deployment

-Deployment is made to marlun-axis.surge.sh by running
+Deployment is made using surge.sh to marlun-axis.surge.sh by running

 	npm run deploy